enguyen7115/FA25EC3/developer_log.md

 ## Journal Entry 3: 12/9/2025

 - Realized I implemented everything wrong...
-Will fix the playGame() and
+Will fix the playGame() and printAll()
+- Fixed the printing as well to print something closer to what the README.md showed.
+- Implemented printAll() into playGame() method

+### Errors of the Day:
+- Followed printAll() method.
+Recursion does not work when doing it this way, thus I removed the recursive call.

+### Files Modified
+- tree.h - printAll() method.
+- tree.h - playGame() method.

+### Commit History
+- First commit included new playGame() that I think will work.